 Riverdale is a very small town located in the state of California.
 With a population of 3,477 people and just one neighborhood, Riverdale is the 583rd largest community in California.

-Because occupations involving physical labor dominate the local economy, Riverdale is generally considered to be a blue-collar town.
-48.38% of the Riverdale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Riverdale is a blue-collar town, with 48.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Riverdale is a town of farmers, fishers, or foresters, professionals, and service providers.
 There are especially a lot of people living in Riverdale who work in farm management occupations (19.60%), office and administrative support (10.41%), and healthcare (6.74%).

 In addition, many people in Riverdale have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-Riverdale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Riverdale doesn't have a public transportation system that people use for their commute.

 The per capita income in Riverdale in 2022 was $19,564, which is low income relative to California and the nation.
 This equates to an annual income of $78,256 for a family of four.
 However, Riverdale contains both very wealthy and poor people as well.